Alaska Arctic Vegetation Archive: Poplar Vegetation Plots (Breen 2014)

 Metadata :: Current Turboveg Data Dictionary and Panarctic Species List (PASL)

-Alaska Arctic Vegetation Archive: Poplar Vegetation Plots (Breen 2014) was updated 12 months ago
+Alaska Arctic Vegetation Archive: Poplar Vegetation Plots (Breen 2014) was updated over 1 year ago

 Updated attachment aava_poplars_abreen_2014_pubcover_metadata.jpg